IVSoftware/dgv-destination-sort/README.md

         .
         .
     }

-Consecutive clicks on the same header will perform alternate low-to-high or high-to-low.

 ***
->Now I want to add destinations with a name, the distance to that location and the price for that trip...
+>Now [...] add destinations with a name, the distance to that location and the price...

     private void addDestinationsToExample()
     {